Afghanistan violence: Journalist Malala Maiwand shot dead along with her driver

 Aliyas Dayee, a reporter for Radio Liberty, was killed in a car bomb attack in Lashkar Gah.

 Saba Sahar, one of Afghanistan's first female directors, was shot in Kabul.
-She survived the attack.
+She survived the attack

-Nai, an organisation that supports media in Afghanistan, said in a statement: "With the killing of Malalai, the working field for female journalists is getting smaller and the journalists may not dare to continue their jobs the way they were doing before."
+Nai, an organisation that supports media in Afghanistan, said in a statement: "With the killing of Malalai, the working field for female journalists is getting smaller and journalists may not dare to continue their jobs the way they were doing before."

-The violence comes as talks between Afghan officials and the Taliban are continuing in Doha.
+The violence comes as talks between Afghan officials and the Taliban are continuing in Doha, Qatar.
 The two sides have made some progress on preliminary issues but are yet to begin discussing a ceasefire or power-sharing agreement.